snowplow-archive/snowplow.github.com/_posts/2015-04-16-snowplow-r64-palila-released.md

 1. Different companies record different events across different channels
 2. Different companies track the state of different entities over time
-3. Different companeis have different business questions they want to ask of the data
+3. Different companies have different business questions they want to ask of the data

 Palila also comes with an updated [Looker data model][github-looker], which is based on the same set of SQL queries and can be implemented and modified from the Looker UI.

 Both models make minimal assumptions about the internal business logic.
 What tables are produced and what fields available in each one of them, varies widely between companies in different sectors, and surprisingly even within the same vertical.

 <h2><a name="implementation">4.
 Implementing the SQL Runner data model</a></h2>